HarithaVijayakumar/Magist/README.md

 # Magist
-Is magist a good partner for Eniac?
+Is "Magist" a good partner for "Eniac"?
 Lets find out!